mayankpruthii/NyaayaChatbot/README.md

 # NyaayaChatbot
 ChatBot for laws on India using BERT embeddings.
-The content for the chatbot was taken from https://nyaaya.org
+The dataset for the chatbot was prepared from the website https://nyaaya.org